Tennessee Game Days XIII

 What is Tennessee Game Days?

 Tennessee Game Days is an open gaming convention held annually just south of Nashville, TN.
-Attendees from all over Tennessee and surrounding states gather for three solid days of open gaming.
+Attendees from all over Tennessee, surrounding states, and from places far and wide, gather for three solid days of open gaming.
 All kinds of board and card games will be available for play and you can find willing opponents for just about any game.

 What types of games are played at the event?